Ipicazog/calplo/README.md

-RUDIMENTARY PROGRAM FOR FIRST CONSISTENCY CHECKING OF EQUATIONS
+RUDIMENTARY PROGRAM FOR FIRST CONSISTENCY CHECKING OF EQUATIONS (Pass.: peace)

 YT video: https://youtu.be/oK2JOIbMpUo
 *If copy, paste, and improvement, please share back